 Charlotte joined Watsi on November 12th, 2014.
 Five years ago, Charlotte became the 659th member to automatically support a new Watsi patient every month.
-Since then, 5,055 more people have become monthly donors!
-Charlotte's most recent donation traveled 8,300 miles to support Chit, a woman from Burma, to fund eye surgery.
+Since then, 5,265 more people have become monthly donors!
+Charlotte's most recent donation traveled 8,500 miles to support Christine, a 35-year-old from Kenya, to fund gallbladder treatment.

 Charlotte has funded healthcare for 69 patients in 11 countries.